Advertisements

 • National Youth Service Certificate (NYSC) certificate of discharge or exemption

-• The Certificate of Participation is issued by Polytechnics as well as universities that demonstrate entrepreneurship education.
+• The Certificate of Participation is issued by Polytechnics and universities that demonstrate entrepreneurship education.

 Collateral Requirements Requirements

-• Affidavit signed Global Standing Instruction (GSI) by an individual member of the partnership or company;
+• An affidavit signed by Global Standing Instruction (GSI) by an individual member of the partnership or company;

-• Third-party guarantee issued by an experienced federal or state civil or public employee (not less than level 10 or not with less than five years before retiring from service) or clergy with a notable name and repute or a an acknowledged traditional ruler.
+• Third-party guarantee issued by an experienced federal or state civil or public employee (not less than level 10 or not with less than five years before retiring from service) or clergy with a notable name and reputation or an acknowledged traditional ruler.

 Award of Grants